gregabbott/glon/README.md

       ]
     },
     "Signs": {
-      "Multi-line string": "The parent line above ends with a minus sign.\nIt tell the parser to join these lines with newlines.", "Single line from many": "The parent line above ends with a plus sign.
-It tell the parser to join each line with a space."
+      "Multi-line string": "The parent line above ends with a minus sign.\nIt tells glon.to_js to join these lines with newlines.", "Single line from many": "The parent line above ends with a plus sign.
+It tells glon.to_js to join each line with a space."
     }
   }
 ]
 ```
 </details>

-# More
-Visit [the GLON website](https://glon.pages.dev/) for more details and examples about GLON, the GLON parser, and all features of both.

-# Support
-You can support GLON at <a href=https://www.buymeacoffee.com/gregabbott>Buy Me A Coffee</a> and <a href=https://ko-fi.com/gregabbott>Ko-fi</a>.